 - Guild Mortgage: Has Great Perks for First-Time Homebuyers

-The following reviews take into account customer service, reputation, number of loans originated, and a variety of unique loan products.
+The following reviews take into account customer service, reputation, number of loan originations, and a variety of unique loan products.

 Mortgage rates are listed when available and are valid as of the date of this review.
 However, interest rates are subject to change, often daily, depending on market conditions.